 PHASE Pin The state of the PHASE pin determines the positive direction of load current (see table 1).
 The PHASE pin can also be used as a PWM input when full four-quadrant control (fast decay synchronous rectification) is required (see table 2).

 SR Pin This enables or disables synchronous rectification.
-When SR is high, synchronous rectification is enabled.
-When a PWM-off phase occurs (low on either or both of the PWMH and PWML
+When SR is high, synchronous rectification is enabled during the PWM off time.
+PWM off time is present when there is a low on either

 Table 1.
 Phase Control Truth Table